-Martin Luther once stated, “I have so much to do that I shall spend the first three hours in prayer.”
+Martin Luther once said, “I have so much to do that I shall spend the first three hours in prayer.”

 “Yet the news about him spread all the more, so that crowds of people came to hear him and to be healed of their sicknesses.
 But Jesus often withdrew to lonely places to pray.”
 Luke 5:15-16

-Jesus, who is fully God, made a regular habit of praying, which demonstrates how valuable prayer is.
-It is important to remember that God gives us the opportunity to pray, not to bore us, but as a way to grow close to Him.
+It is important to remember that God gives us the opportunity to pray, not to bore us but as a way to grow close to Him.
 Like musical worship and reading scripture, prayer allows us to know God better and learn His character.
-It draws us closer to Him and reminds us to rely on Him for everything.
+It draws us closer to Him and reminds us to rely on Him for everything, alleviating worry and reinforcing out need for Him.
 It also softens our hearts and allows our desires to become more in line with His will.

-So, I would challenge you (and me) to set aside a certain amount of time each day dedicated to prayer.
-Share your heart with Him, your desires, your failures, and your questions.
-I’ve found that I like to write down my prayers every morning, but, you can pray however you want: out loud, in your head, or in a journal – the important part is just getting in the habit of doing it.
-And then, as you’re diligent with this time, expand it.
+With this in mind, set aside time each day dedicated to prayer.
+Share your heart with Him, your desires, failures and questions.
+Then, as you’re diligent with this time, expand it.
 It is a common saying that obedience fuels desire.
-I encourage you to be obedient in the discipline of prayer because the desire to know God more in this way and a heart willing to come to Him no matter what will grow from your diligence.
+I encourage you to be obedient in the discipline of prayer because the desire to know God more and a heart willing to come to Him no matter what will grow from your diligence.